timbeiko/solidity-marketplace/README.md

 Once that transaction has confirmed, switch back to the account from which you created the request, and it should now display store owner functions.

+### Note
+To add more admins, simply visit the home page as an `admin` and enter a desired `admin`'s address in the `Add Admin` form.
+After the transaction is confirmed, that account will now also be an `admin`.

 ## Store Owner Functionality